MicrosoftDocs/entra-docs/docs/identity/saas-apps/servicenow-tutorial.md

 ## Next Steps

-Once you configure the ServiceNow you can enforce session controls, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
-Session controls extends from Conditional Access.
+Once you configure ServiceNow you can enforce session controls, which protect exfiltration and infiltration of your organization’s sensitive data in real time.
+Session controls extend from Conditional Access.
 [Learn how to enforce session control with Microsoft Defender for Cloud Apps](/cloud-app-security/proxy-deployment-aad).